Events in the next 6 months

 Respectful, queer/LGBT-friendly, easy-going bunch who want an excuse to get out more and talk about books.
 And have some snacks.
 Meetings take place on the first Monday of the month at 6:30 p.m.
 You can reach our group at paradisecityreaders@gmail.com

-This month's discussion will be about A Tale for the Time Being by Ruth Ozeki
+This month's discussion will be about Stone Blind by Natalie Haynes

 About the book: